mlswg/mls-extensions/draft-ietf-mls-extensions.md

 enforce an AppAck schedule, reporting loss if an AppAck is not received at the expected time.

-## Targeted Messages

-In addition to the sender authentication, Targeted Messages are authenticated by using a pre-shared key (PSK) between the sender and the recipient.
-The PSK is exported from the group key schedule using the label "targeted message psk".
-This ensures that the PSK is only valid for a specific group and epoch, and the Forward Secrecy and Post-Compromise Security guarantees of the group key schedule apply to the targeted messages as well.
-The PSK also ensures that an attacker needs access to the private group state in addition to the HPKE/signature's private keys.
-This improves confidentiality guarantees against passive attackers and authentication guarantees against active attackers.

 ## Content Advertisement

 Use of the `content_media_types` component could leak some private information